Serving Startup, Emerging and Established Businesses

 When we take on the role of outside counsel, we focus on helping our clients with business issues with legal implications that affect your business.
 Not only do we come up with thoughtful, out-of-the-box solutions to resolve these matters when they come, we also enforce preventative measures to ensure serious problems that can potentially adversely impact your business don't arise.

-A part of providing adequate outside general legal counsel is being available for our clients when needed.
+Part of providing adequate outside general legal counsel is being available for our clients when needed.
 We aim to be accessible when you need us.
 The hope is that a short call or email exchange will save you time and save your business money by allowing you to make the right decisions legally.

-Basically, we handle the legal legwork to and allow the founders and owners of growing companies to do what actually brings in revenue.
+Basically, we handle the legal legwork to allow the founders and owners of growing companies to do what actually brings in revenue.
 Below are the types of agreements and matters that we can take off of your plate:

 - Advice on what type of entity to choose, and the differences in choosing an LLC versus a corporation